 /console: Code for the normal character console as well as the VGA (frame buffer) console.
 You will only need to change this if you want to change the way text IO is handled.

 /fs: A file system abstraction and some concrete, working implementations like MinixFS (a device file system), a RAM file system, and a pseudo file system.

 Note especially the file

-/kernel: As the name suggests, this is where the actual kernel is located, including the scheduler, loader, threading and locking support.
+/kernel: As the name suggests, this is where the actual kernel is located, including the scheduler, loader, threading, and locking support.
 This is most likely the place to start with your implementations.

-/mm: The page manager which keeps track of free pages and an implementation of the
+/mm: The page manager which keeps track of free physical pages, the PageFaultHandler, and an implementation of the

 ustl: An implementation of the C++ Standard Template Library, the uSTL.
 If you want to use a standard container (i.e. a

 vector) from the uSTL, simply include

 #include “ustl/vector.h”.
 All available uSTL containers are in the namespace ustl.